Greenhouse Heater (UK): The 6 Best Heaters on the Market in 2022

 - Safety: Oxygen Depletion System /Safety Valve

 What do people say about it?
-The thermostat-controlled self-ignition system is almost unheard of in gas heaters, and that’s what sets the Eden Gas Greenhouse 2kW apart.
+The thermostat-controlled self-ignition system is almost unheard of in gas greenhouse heaters, and that’s what sets this model apart.
 The device’s durability also gets tonnes of praise.
-It heats an average-size greenhouse quickly, and when it runs 24/7 on the medium setting, the greenhouse can retain a temperature of around 14°C with outdoor temps of about 5°C.
+Moreover, it heats an average-size greenhouse quickly, and when it runs 24/7 on the medium setting, the greenhouse can retain a temperature of around 14°C with outdoor temps of about 5°C.

 - For safety, oxygen depletion system measures the level of oxygen in the ambient air

 - Expensive to run